boxman42/boxman42/README.md

 - 👋 Hi, I’m @boxman42
-- 👀 I’m interested in ...
+- 👀 I’m interested in machine learning, transformers, NLP, and chatbots
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTLM, web dev, and all sorts of machine-learning stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything machine learning or NLP-related
 - 📫 How to reach me ... noahmurrant@gmail.com

 <!---